 These are spring summer, autumn winter (or fall, if you’re based in the US), Resort and Pre-Fall.

 The two main seasons are spring summer (SS) and autumn winter (AW) and these are the collections shown at Fashion Weeks in Paris, Milan, New York and London around February and September every year.

 When do the fashion seasons run?

-Surprisingly Spring Summer starts in January and lasts until June, while Autumn Winter runs from July to December.
+This is where it gets a little confusing.
+Spring summer starts in January and lasts until June, while autumn winter runs from July to December.

-Resort collections overlap this and are offered from October to December, while Pre-Fall are in stores before the AW collections arrive.
+Resort collections overlap this and are offered from October to December, while Pre-Fall is in stores before the AW collections arrive.

 This is because fashion brands and retailers like to offer fashion lines early.
 The old season will then go into sale.

 However in 2016, Burberry started a ‘see now, buy now’ approach.
 This means the pieces shown on their runway are put up for sale right away.
 Ralph Lauren, Tommy Hilfiger and Tom Ford followed suit.